Quick Summary:

 Data Scientist Duties and Responsibilities

-Research and discovery is one of the core data scientist duties, and a data scientist does the same.
-The research data discover patterns, trends, and information invisible to the human mind and eyes.
-The data scientists discovered information or data insights help businesses make better decisions, streamline business processes, optimize operations, and increase ROI.
+Data scientists are investigative thinkers.
+Research and discovery are one of their core duties.
+They research data and discover patterns, trends, and information invisible to the human mind and eyes.
+This discovered information or data insights help businesses make better decisions, streamline business processes, optimize operations, and increase ROI.

-The responsibilities of a data scientist are depending on the needs of an organization.
+The responsibilities of a data scientist depend on the needs of an organization.
 However, a summary of several responsibilities they fulfill is mentioned below,

-• Gather data by identifying different inside and outside sources.
+- Gather data by identifying different internal and external sources.

-• Find the right questions to begin the discovery and analyzing process on structured and unstructured data.
+- Find the right questions to begin the discovery and analysis process on structured and unstructured data.

 Data Engineer Roles and Responsibilities

-The primary focus of a data engineer is to create free-flowing data pipelines using a combination of big data technologies and tools.
-As the name suggests, data engineers build, test, and maintain data architecture so data analysts and scientists can use the data in real-time to extract value-based insights.
+Data engineers are the backbone of any data-driven system.
+Their primary focus is creating seamless data pipelines using a combination of big data technologies and tools.
+As the name suggests, data engineers build, test, and maintain data architecture so data analysts and scientists can use the data in real time to extract value-based insights.

-The raw data collected for analysis contains a lot of anomalies and all sorts of errors.
-Such data is worthless for data scientists.
-To make the data usable, data engineer creates reliable data pipelines that interconnect data from different sources and transfer it from one format to another.
+The raw data collected for analysis contains many anomalies and errors, making it worthless for data scientists.
+To make the data usable, a data engineer creates reliable data pipelines that interconnect data from different sources and transfer it from one format to another.

 Here is a summary explaining data engineer responsibilities,

-• Collect data from different sources as it is, where it is mannered.
+- Collect data from different sources as it is, where it is available.

 Skills of a Data Scientist